bleblancdw/Brian-Git-Bash-Scripts/readme.txt

 Instructions:

 1. Create a directory in your home directory called 'bash_scripts'
-2. Clone the contents of this repository into that directory
+2. Clone the contents of this repository into ~/bash_scripts
 3. Edit ~/.bash_profile to source all the files in the repository: i.e. source ~/bash_scripts/git_colors.sh
 4. Profit